TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 *   Personalize your experience
 *   Protect our users, Services and properties

-Categories of personal information we collect Purposes of use Information we collect automatically from you and/or your device:
+Information we collect automatically from you and/or your device: Categories of personal information we collect Purposes of use Device information and identifiers

-**Device information and identifiers**

 For example: IP address, cookie IDs, browser type and language, operating system, platform type, device type, and advertising and app identifiers.